Apply Now

 Contact Us

-Accelerated BSN Degree Program
+Accelerated Nursing Degree Program

 Accelerated Bachelor of Science in Nursing (ABSN) Degree Overview

 If you’re eager to dive deep into the world of nursing, pave the way for a rewarding career with Nebraska Methodist College’s 12-month accelerated Bachelor of Science in Nursing program (ACE/ABSN).
-Our accelerated programs are designed for individuals who have already completed a bachelor's degree in a non-nursing major.
+Our accelerated nursing programs are designed for individuals who have already completed a bachelor's degree in a non-nursing major.

 Graduates embark on nursing careers as skilled practitioners working in diverse settings such as hospitals, home healthcare companies, physician’s offices, schools and more.
 Many graduates of the accelerated program eventually take on leadership roles in nursing.
 Clinical practice is a crucial component of our program, ensuring students gain hands-on experience.